oreshinya/actionizer/README.md

 // Customize notifier.
 const notify = debounce((emit) => { emit(); });

-// Create a store, it treats all states for the app. const store = createStore(initialState, notify);
+// Create a store, it treats states for the app. const store = createStore(initialState, notify);

 // Define an action.